ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 escape, she added: "Lizzy, I insist upon your staying and hearing Mr.
 Collins."

-Elizabeth would not oppose such an injunction--and a moment's consideration making her also sensible that it would be wisest to get it over as soon and as quietly as possible, she sat down again and tried to conceal, by incessant employment the feelings which were divided between
+Elizabeth would not oppose such an injunction -- and a moment's consideration making her also sensible that it would be wisest to get it over as soon and as quietly as possible, she sat down again and tried to conceal, by incessant employment the feelings which were divided between